slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 -   Ensuring that the builder identity is one of those in the map of trusted builder id's to SLSA level.
--   Verification of the provenance metadata.
+-   Verifying the signature on the provenance envelope.
 -   Ensuring that the values for `BuildType` and `ExternalParameters` in the provenance match the known expectations.
 The package ecosystem MAY allow an approved list of `ExternalParameters` to be ignored during verification.